With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 Cadence winced as a ray of sunlight reflected off from the woman’s blade.
 When her eyes recovered, she found that a tall peacekeeper wearing glasses was now standing before her with a suitcase in his hand.
 Around them unfolded a chaotic warehouse filled with men and women in monochrome suits chasing after children and other men and women draped in white cloaks.

 Cadence looked the tall peacekeeper up and down incredulously before hesitantly reaching forward with her hand.
-She pressed hers against his.
+She pressed it against his hand.

 Electricity surged through her entire body at the contact—